-June 2017 CEO Equity Award
+CEO Equity Retention Award

-On June 1, 2017, the Board approved a one-time equity award to Mr. McDermott in recognition of his significant contribution to WashREIT's performance and as an incentive for his continued service to WashREIT.
+On June 1, 2017, the Board approved an equity award to Mr. McDermott in recognition of his significant contribution to Elme's performance and as an incentive for his continued service to Elme.
 The Board based its decision on the recommendation of the Compensation Committee.
-The Compensation Committee recognized, among other things, that Mr. McDermott has been a key component of WashREIT's improved performance since the date he joined WashREIT (total shareholder return during Mr. McDermott's tenure through the date of the award was 50.7%) and that his departure would significantly disrupt WashREIT and its performance.
-The Compensation Committee, after consultations with FPC, and after considering Mr. McDermott's performance as well as his current level of compensation relative to peer company compensation, recommended approval of a one-time equity award in the form of 100,000 restricted shares of WashREIT, all of which vest on the fifth anniversary of the grant date, subject to Mr. McDermott's continued employment with WashREIT until such vesting date.
+The Compensation Committee recognized, among other things, that Mr. McDermott has been a key component of Elme's improved performance since the date he joined Elme (total shareholder return during Mr. McDermott's tenure through the date of the award was 50.7%) and that his departure would significantly disrupt Elme and its performance.
+The Compensation Committee, after consultations with FPC, and after considering Mr. McDermott's performance as well as his current level of compensation relative to peer company compensation, recommended approval of an equity award in the form of 100,000 restricted shares of Elme, all of which vested on June 1, 2022.
 The restricted shares were granted out of and in accordance with the 2016 Omnibus Incentive Plan.
-The Compensation Committee does not expect the one-time equity award to be a recurring portion of Mr. McDermott's compensation.